Lurøy Municipality: Churches

-The Church of Norway has two parishes (sokn) within the municipality of Lurøy.
+The Church of Norway has two parishes (sokn) within Lurøy Municipality.
 It is part of the Nord-Helgeland prosti (deanery) in the Diocese of Sør-Hålogaland.

 Geography and climate

 Lurøy is located on the western coast of Helgeland.
 The small strip of mainland Lurøy runs from Tonnes in the north along Norwegian County Road 17 to Stokkvågen along the Sjona fjord in the south.
 The rest of the municipality is located on 1,375 islands located to the west of the mainland.
 The major islands include Aldra, Lurøya, Onøya, Stigen, Solvær, and Lovund.
 There are also two islands in the northern part of Lurøya that are divided between Lurøy and neighboring Rødøy Municipality: Nesøya and Hestmona.
+The highest point in the municipality is the 1172.7 m tall mountain Strandtindan, a tripoint on the border of Lurøy Municipality, Rødøy Municipality, and Rana Municipality.

 The populated islands are reached by car ferry from Stokkvågen on the mainland.
 The ferry reaches Onøy (which has a bridge to Lurøya), Solvær and Lovund 5 times per day.

 Climate

-Norwegian Meteorological Institute has operated weather stations on Solvær islands since 1939.
+The Norwegian Meteorological Institute has operated weather stations on Solvær islands since 1939.
 Data shows a marine west coast climate (oceanic climate) with very mild winters for the high latitude.
 Spring and summer are the driest seasons, while December is the wettest month.
 The all-time high was recorded in July 2018, and the all-time low is from February 1966.
 The average date for the last overnight freeze (low below 0 °C) in spring is 20 April and average date for first freeze in autumn is 5 November giving a frost-free season of 198 days (1981-2010 average for Solvær).

+Farms of Lurøy

+Historically, the land of Lurøy was divided up into named farms.
+These farms were used in census and tax records and are useful for genalogical research.

+Farm maps

+Note: Coordinates are approximate.
+The map has been divided into parts consistent with the enumeration districts (tellingskrets) in the 1920 census of Norway.
+This map will include one farm name per farm number; other farm names or subdivision numbers may exist.

+Farm names and numbers

+Following are the farms in Lurøy municipality, as they are listed in O. Rygh's series "Norske Gaardnavne" ("Norwegian Farm Names"), the Nordland volume of which was published in 1905.